notsag-dev/scroogecoin/README.md

 # ScroogeCoin
 ScroogeCoin implementation in Python.
 This currency is defined in the book "Bitcoin and Cryptocurrency Technologies" (Princeton University)

-## High level specification of the currency
+## High level comments on the currency
+**Scrooge**
+- Scrooge is a trusted entity that creates coins, manages the blockchain and approves payments.

 **Coin creation**
-- Scrooge is a trusted entity that can create coins.
+- Only Scrooge can create coins.

 **Payment**
 - Whoever owns a coin can transfer it on to someone else.
 - Payments must be signed by all the owners whose coins are consumed in the transaction.
 - Goofy check signatures, and verifies double-spending before approving the transaction.
 - When a coin is consumed it is deleted and other coin with the new owner is created.
-- The amount of created coins must be equal to the amout of consumed coins.
+- The amount of created coins in a payment must be equal to the amout of consumed coins.

 **Blockchain**
-- Transactions are inserted by Scrooge into a blockchain.
+- Transactions are inserted by Scrooge into the blockchain.
 - Scrooge publishes the blockchain along with the signature of the last block.

 **Wallet**